 If the valves are not marked, so you do not know which valves control your skimmer/s and main drain or which position for each if you only have one, then you can work it out as follows:

-4. If no water is being drawn into a skimmer, the open the valve (or the inlet pipe the valve points to) is the main drain.
+- If no water is drawn into a skimmer, the main drain is the open valve (or the inlet pipe the valve points to).

-7. You should now know which valve is which, so using a sharpie, label the pipes as ‘skimmer’ and ‘main drain’ to avoid confusion if they are not already done.
-Or ‘skimmer1’ and ‘skimmer2’ is they have separate valves.
+- You should now know which valve is which, so using a sharpie, label the pipes as ‘skimmer’ and ‘main drain’ to avoid confusion if they are not already done.
+Or ‘skimmer1’ and ‘skimmer2’, which have separate valves.

 Balancing Skimmer and Main Drain Suction